Stool Analysis - What's it all about and how can it help you?

 Good digestion relies on a carefully coordinated series of digestive actions and secretions.
 This is supported by a thriving ecosystem of bacteria in our guts, that help to break down food and keep less desirable microbes at bay.
 A lack of any of the digestive juices, an imbalance in gut bacteria, an overgrowth of potentially pathogenic microbes, or changes in how fast food moves through the digestive system can all adversely affect digestion and absorption.

-Some of the most obvious and common symptoms of compromised digestive function include heart burn, frequent burping, excessive flatulence, nausea, abdominal pain, alternating bowel movements, bloating and food intolerances.
-Understandably these can really impact quality of life and detract from the experience of eating.
+Some of the most common signs of an unhappy gut include heartburn, excessive bloating, frequent burping, nausea, abdominal discomfort, fluctuating bowel movements, and food intolerances.
+Understandably, symptoms like these can really impact quality of life and detract from the enjoyment of eating.

 STOOL ANALYSIS AND IBS